danillo-alvarenga/tncomp_finder/README.md

 ### DATABASES

-TnComp_finder depends on a transposon database, which is currently not included with the program due to licensing issues.
-Therefore, it is necessary to create a custom database by retrieve complete nucleotide sequences for transposable elements and write them using as header `$ID|$FAMILY` (where `$ID` is the database ID number for the sequence and `$FAMILY` is the family the transposon is classified in) into a file called `transposons.fna`.
+TnComp_finder depends on a transposon database.
+As an alternative to the database included with this program, it is possible to use custom databases by retrieving complete nucleotide sequences for transposable elements and writing them into a multifasta file called `transposons.fna`.
+Headers should follow the pattern `$ID|$FAMILY` (where `$ID` is the database ID number for the sequence and `$FAMILY` is the family the transposon is classified in).
 This file should be moved to a subdirectory called `db` in the directory where the `TnComp_finder.py` script is stored.
 We recomend getting sequences from ISfinder (<https://www-is.biotoul.fr/>).

 ---